 The PAIH Group was principally engaged in the production and export of seafood products.
 The PAIH Group maintained a large fish fillet processing center in Qingdao, Shandong Province of China (the "Qingdao Factory").
-The Qingdao Factory was one of the largest seafood processing facilities in the world, with a capacity to employ approximately 10,000 employees and process over 60,000 metric tons of seafood per year.6 The PAIH Group, through non-Debtor National Fish & Seafood, Inc. (United States) ("NFS"), was also engaged in a joint venture that maintained a seafood processing, distribution, and sales business in the United States, including a processing facility in Gloucester, Massachusetts.7 In addition, certain entities in the PAIH Group hold interests in real estate, primarily in Hong Kong.
+The Qingdao Factory was one of the largest seafood processing facilities in the world, with a capacity to employ approximately 10,000 employees and process over 60,000 metric tons of seafood per year.8 The PAIH Group, through non-Debtor National Fish & Seafood, Inc. (United States) ("NFS"), was also engaged in a joint venture that maintained a seafood processing, distribution, and sales business in the United States, including a processing facility in Gloucester, Massachusetts.9 In addition, certain entities in the PAIH Group hold interests in real estate, primarily in Hong Kong.
 PAIH is the holding company for the PAIH Group and was formerly listed on The Stock Exchange of Hong Kong (the "HKEx").
 PAIH was delisted on September 26, 2019.
 The primary assets of the PAIH Group are certain real estate interests held by wholly owned, direct and indirect subsidiaries of PAIH.

-The PARD Group8 principally engaged in global sourcing and supply of frozen seafood products to the international markets, in particular to the PRC.
-The PARD Group was also engaged in the marine transportation and logistics business through the deployment of vessels that supply other fishing
+The PARD Group10 principally engaged in global sourcing and supply of frozen seafood products to the international markets, in particular to the PRC.
+The PARD Group was also engaged in the marine transportation and logistics business through the deployment of vessels that supply other fishing vessels with marine fuel, food and other basic provisions.

-6 Upon information and belief, certain holders of the Qingdao Plant-Related Facilities have foreclosed on, or commenced foreclosure proceedings as to, the collateral supporting the Qingdao Factory.
-As a result, the Debtors no longer have access to and do not appear to have an economic stake in the Qingdao Factory.

-7 As of the date of filing this Disclosure Statement, NFS has filed a voluntary petition under Chapter 7 of the Bankruptcy Code and a Chapter 7 trustee has been appointed.

-8 The PARD Group includes the following entities: Alliance Capital Enterprises Limited (HK), Andes Agency Limited (HK), Champion Shipping Limited (BVI), China Cold Chain Group Limited (BVI), Concept China Investment Limited (HK), Conred Limited (HK), Davis Limited (HK), Fantastic Buildings Limited (BVI), Golden Target Pacific Limited (BVI), Lions City Investment Inc. (BVI), Natprop Investments Limited (Cook Islands), New Millennium Group Holdings Limited (BVI), Pacific Andes Enterprises (BVI) Limited (BVI), Pacific Andes Food (Hong Kong) Company Limited, PARD, Pacific Andes Vegetables, Inc. (BVI), Paco (ET) Limited (Cyprus), Paco (GT) Limited (Cyprus), Paco (HT) Limited (Cyprus), Paco Alpha Limited (BVI), Paco Beta Limited (BVI), Paco Gamma Limited (BVI), Paco Sigma Limited (BVI), Pacos Trading Limited (Cayman), Pacos Trading Limited (Cyprus), PARD Trade Limited (BVI), Parkmond Group Limited (BVI), Quality Food (Singapore) Pte.
-Limited (Singapore), Richtown Development Limited (BVI), Super Investment Limited (Cayman), Turbo (Asia) Limited vessels with marine fuel, food and other basic provisions.
 The PARD Group's frozen fish supply chain management business was capital intensive and required an extensive amount of working capital and trade finance.
 PARD is the holding company for the PARD Group and is listed on the Mainboard of the Singapore Exchange Securities Trading Limited (the "SGX-ST").
+PARD is 66.45% owned by PAIH

+8 Upon information and belief, certain holders of the Qingdao Plant-Related Facilities have foreclosed on, or commenced foreclosure proceedings as to, the collateral supporting the Qingdao Factory.
+As a result, the Debtors no longer have access to and do not appear to have an economic stake in the Qingdao Factory.

+9 As of the date of filing this Disclosure Statement, NFS has filed a voluntary petition under Chapter 7 of the Bankruptcy Code and a Chapter 7 trustee has been appointed.

+10 The PARD Group includes the following entities: Alliance Capital Enterprises Limited (HK), Andes Agency Limited (HK), Champion Shipping Limited (BVI), China Cold Chain Group Limited (BVI), Concept China Investment Limited (HK), Conred Limited (HK), Davis Limited (HK), Fantastic Buildings Limited (BVI), Golden Target Pacific Limited (BVI), Lions City Investment Inc. (BVI), Natprop Investments Limited (Cook Islands), New Millennium Group Holdings Limited (BVI), Pacific Andes Enterprises (BVI) Limited (BVI), Pacific Andes Food (Hong Kong) Company Limited, PARD, Pacific Andes Vegetables, Inc. (BVI), Paco (ET) Limited (Cyprus), Paco (GT) Limited (Cyprus), Paco Alpha Limited (BVI), Paco Beta Limited (BVI), Paco Gamma Limited (BVI), Paco Sigma Limited (BVI), Pacos Trading Limited (Cyprus), PARD Trade Limited (BVI), Parkmond Group Limited (BVI), Quality Food (Singapore) Pte.
+Limited (Singapore), Richtown Development Limited (BVI), Super Investment Limited (Cayman), Turbo (Asia) Limited